 This understanding of hierarchy in the material world is important because for many centuries we have debated the mind-body problem in Western philosophy.
 We think there is some unique substance called the “mind”.
 As scientists study matter, they come up with the finding that there are only molecules!
 So, they claim that there is no mind.

 Both positions are false when we draw the conceptual hierarchy.
-First, there is no substance called mind; there are atomic objects which represent meanings.
+First, there is no substance called the mind; there are atomic objects which represent meanings.
 As you go higher up the tree, you get abstract meanings.
 As you lower down the tree, you get detailed meanings.
 Whether this meaning constitutes your ego, intellect, mind, or sensation depends on where you are situated on the tree.
 Second, molecules are meanings too.
 Just because you see molecules doesn’t mean there is no mind.
 In fact, given all the problems in atomic theory, we have to describe the molecules as symbols of meanings.

 There is only one material world comprised of the three modes of nature in Sāńkhya.
 But the same world becomes different things for different living beings.
-The impersonalists falsely claim that the entire world is an illusion, when there is indeed a real material tree.
+The impersonalists falsely claim that the entire world is an illusion when there is indeed a real material tree.
 The tree is not the illusion, but calling some part of the tree as our mind, intellect, ego, etc. is the illusion because for someone else that same thing may be senses, properties, and objects.
 The relative designations are false, but the absolute designation is true.
 In other words, to know something, we have to know it in relation to God.
 This knowledge represents the position (and name and concept) in relation to the root—God.

 Vedānta vs. Māyāvāda Distinction

-Vaishnava Acharyas such as Jiva Goswami have thus rejected the idea that the material world is false, because they argue that the material world is connected to God and anything in relation to God should not be considered an illusion.
+Vaishnava Acharyas such as Jiva Goswami have thus rejected the idea that the material world is false because they argue that the material world is connected to God and anything in relation to God should not be considered an illusion.
 They talk about the position in the absolute space as the reality while rejecting the position in the relative space as a temporary illusion.
 The fact that every part of the material tree can be understood and used in relation to God means that it is not an illusion.
 All the illusion is in our consciousness (which imagines a relative space by arbitrarily choosing some part of the tree as our personal body and mind) while the material world is completely real.
 This is a radical position in Vedānta where the material world is real and the illusion is in the soul.
-There is hence no “external” māyā which is forcing us to be in illusion, although there is an external material energy which negates God to create material objects.
+There is hence no “external” māyā which is forcing us to be in illusion, although there is external material energy which negates God to create material objects.

 The illusion is the jiva thinking that the material world is his body and mind.
-Most interpretations of Vedānta consider māyā to be the material energy which creates the material world, and this view leads to the conclusion that we must reject the material world in order to get out of the illusion.
+Most interpretations of Vedānta consider māyā to be the material energy that creates the material world, and this view leads to the conclusion that we must reject the material world in order to get out of the illusion.
 However, this is not the view of the Vaishnava Acharyas such as Jiva Goswami, who don’t consider the material world to be the source of illusion.
 They rather consider the illusion to be inside the jiva: it is a spiritual disease, rather than a material disease.
 So long as we keep thinking that the illusion is a material disease, we live under the impression that if we discard matter the disease would be cured.
-If instead we understand that illusion is a spiritual disease then the solution is not to discard matter, but to discard the idea that the material world is my body and mind.
+If instead, we understand that illusion is a spiritual disease then the solution is not to discard matter but to discard the idea that the material world is my body and mind.